-Vietnamese
+Vietnamese Language

 Translators must master the strong regional differences in Vietnamese between the language used in the South and North of the country.

 Vietnamese is one of the most beautiful languages, filled with poetry.
 If you are fluent in it, when you learn another language, it might even feel bland and practical to you, because of its richness.
 And this is not because the rest of the languages are simple, not at all!
-Facts that affect Vietnamese to English and other languages translation:

 The complexity of Vietnamese translation

-1. The written language > Translation Services
+1. The written language > Translation Service

 • Honoritication: There is an extensive system of honorifics used in the Vietnamese language.
 Actually, you cannot communicate with someone without explicitly expressing your understanding of the hierarchy between you and your speaker, or perhaps expressing that there is a lack of hierarchy.
 The system of honorifics in Vietnamese dictates not only how you call the person you’re speaking to, but how you choose to call yourself as well.
 In other words, not just what form of “you” is used but also what form of “I” is used.
 The system is based on a wide range of factors, some of these are more mystical than others.
 For example, your age, your interlocutor’s perceived age, your gender, your interlocutor’s gender, how you know each other, whether you work together, whether you’re related, whether you’re siblings, whether you’re cousins, whom you’re married to, whom your interlocutor is married to, etc.